WorkloadAutomation/ibm-workload-automation-docker-compose/README.md

 1. Access the entitled registry.
 Log in to [MyIBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary) with the IBMid and password that are associated with the entitled software.

 2. In the **Container software library** tile, click **View library** and then click **Copy key** to copy the entitlement key to the clipboard.
-3. Execute the following command to login into the IBM Entitled Registry:
+3. Execute the following command to log in into the IBM Entitled Registry:

         docker login -u cp -p <your_entitled_key> cp.icr.io